Below are the past results of the Coalition’s work:

 Post-COVID, TakeRoot has been at the forefront of advocacy for the cancellation of commercial rents for businesses impacted by the crisis and making sure that small businesses have access to resources as they become available.

-From 2018 to June 2020, TakeRoot’s Equitable Neighborhoods and Capacity Building practices provided legal services to small businesses taking on their landlords in negotiations for repairs, lease renewals and fair treatment under their contract as a provider under the Department of Small Business Services Commercial Lease Assistance program.
-The program was suspended on July 1, 2020, as a result of City budget cuts.
+Since 2018, TakeRoot’s Equitable Neighborhoods and Capacity Building practices provided legal services to small businesses taking on their landlords in negotiations for repairs, lease renewals and fair treatment under their contract as a provider under the Department of Small Business Services Commercial Lease Assistance program.
+If you are a business owner looking for a lawyer, you can request assistance here.